zjxxxxxxxxx/babel-plugin-clsx/README.md

 Default: `true`

-Strict mode is turned on by default, and you can turn it off if you want to add [clsx](https://github.com/lukeed/clsx) to any attribute suffixed by `ClassName`.
+Strict mode is turned on by default, and you can turn it off if you want to add [clsx](https://github.com/lukeed/clsx) to any attribute suffixed by `className`.

 Add the [babel](https://babel.dev/docs/plugins) configuration